Debanitrkl/ITTCP-20/README.md

 # Dash Brain Viewer

 ## About this app

-This app is developed by team-4 for ITTCP-2020 India This demo represents a brain model.
+This a prototype app presently in development phase This app is developed by team-4 for ITTCP-2020 India This demo represents a brain model.
 The user is able to annotate the brain, also restructure the volumetric 3-D imaging.